HaiSoftSARL/OwnSlaveDNS-forPleskOrDA/README.md

-# OwnSlaveDNS-forPlesk
+# OwnSlaveDNS-forPleskOrDA
-Helps to retrieve DNS zones from a Plesk server to a secondary DNS server (bind)
+Helps to retrieve DNS zones from a Plesk or DirectAdmin server to a secondary DNS server (bind)

 Requirements on slave server :
 - Bind (named ; named-chroot...)
 - MySQL client
 - Add option "allow-new-zones yes;" in /etc/named.conf

+Requirements on master server :
+- Allow SQL connection from slave (for Plesk)
+- Allow SSH connection from slave (for DirectAdmin)

-On the master server, add a SQL user, which will only be able to show the domains :
+For Plesk, on the master server, add a SQL user, which will only be able to show the domains :
 ````sql
 CREATE USER 'dns'@'%' identified by 'SomeRandomPasswordYouChoose';
 GRANT USAGE ON *.* TO 'dns'@'%' with MAX_QUERIES_PER_HOUR 0 MAX_UPDATES_PER_HOUR 0 MAX_CONNECTIONS_PER_HOUR 0 MAX_USER_CONNECTIONS 0;